 Marketers and agencies use data management platforms to identify and classify audiences at a significantly deeper level and to gather an extra layer of data about their audience, regardless of the data source.
 These insights into your most valuable customers allow marketers to identify and target prospects who look and act exactly like them so you can increase your audience base.

-The DMP offers users many ways to activate data on any channel, including:
+DMPs offer users many ways to activate data on any channel, including:

-If you don’t feel confident in answering the question, “What is a data management platform?”
-Lotame would love to help walk you through it.
-Contact us and we’ll be happy to give you a demo.
+If you don’t feel confident answering that question, don’t worry.
+Lotame would love to walk you through and explain everything.
+Contact us, and we’ll be happy to give you a demo.